physical-computation/Warp-firmware/src/boot/ksdk1.1.0/README.md

 The Warp hardware comes with a selection of _sensors_ which can be activated by setting the appropriate flag in `config.h`.
 An example of a sensor is the `MAG3110`.
 Each sensor produces a number of _readings_.
 Each such reading consists of a signed integer; the maximum size of a reading will depend on the sensor.

 A collection of such readings from the activated sensors is a _measurement_.
 A measurement is an ordered sequence of readings from all the activated sensors.
-The `printAllSensors` function in `boot.c` generates such a measurement, and either prints them to `stdout` or writes them to flash.
+The `writeAllSensorsToFlash` function in `boot.c` generates such a measurement, and writes them to flash.

 When printing to `stdout`, the `printSensorData<sensor>` function of the sensor (found in `dev<sensor>.h`) is called.
 Here `<sensor>` is `MAG3110` for example.
 This function simply sequentially prints out readings as characters.
 Since we don't need to do any thing further, this process is fairly straightforward.

-In order to write to flash, the `printAllSensors` function creates an array of bytes that corresponds to the measurement.
+In order to write to flash, the `writeAllSensorsToFlash` function creates an array of bytes that corresponds to the measurement.
 For each activated sensor `<sensor>`, its `appendSensorData<sensor>` function is called to append its readings to a buffer.

 The purpose of writing to flash is to eventually read back and print out the measurements in a form that is similar to if we had printed to `stdout` in the first place.
 If we kept the configuration of active sensors the same, we know exactly how many bytes correspond to a measurement, and the byte configuration of readings from any active sensor, allowing us to sequentially decode measurements easily.

-However, for ease of use, we have made it is possible to write to flash with different configurations of the sensors, across multiple calls to `printAllSensors`.
+However, for ease of use, we have made it is possible to write to flash with different configurations of the sensors, across multiple calls to `writeAllSensorsToFlash`.
 This means that, when reading from the flash, we need to know which sensors were active when a particular measurement was written.
 This is done by first creating a 16b bitfield in front of each measurement which encodes the active sensor configuration.

-We can see that this is done in `printAllSensors`, as soon as an active sensor is configured.
+We can see that this is done in `writeAllSensorsToFlash`, as soon as an active sensor is configured.
 For example, the following is an excerpt from `boot.c`:
 ```C
 #if (WARP_BUILD_ENABLE_DEVMAG3110)
 	numberOfConfigErrors += configureSensorMAG3110(